-PA GE
+Page

-Calendar 3
+Calendar

-Board of Trustees 4
+BOARD OF TRUSTEES 4

 Officers of Administration 5

-The Faculty 7

-7

-Faculty of Arts and Sciences

-Faculty of the School of Social Work 11

-Faculty of the School of Library Service

-Faculty of the Laboratory School 13
+THE FACULTY 7 Faculty of Arts and Sciences 7 Faculty of the School of Social Work 11 Faculty of the School of Library Service 13 Faculty of the Laboratory School 14

-General Information 16

-Location 16

-Historical Sketch 16

-The University Plan 17

-Summer School 18

-Publications 18

-Library 19

-Laboratory School 20

-Nursery School 20

-Laboratories 21

-21

-21

-Student Health Service

-Religious Opportunities 21

-John Hope Lecture 22

-Convocations and Assemblies 22

-Tuition and Fees 23

-Estimate of Expenses 24

-Financial Aid for Students 24

-Graduate Work in Education 24

-Graduate Work in Business Administration 26

-School of Library Service 26

-27

-Admission 28

-Registration

-29

-General Requirements for Master's Degree

-D A D A DIA I

-Maintenance of Standards
+GENERAL INFORMATION 16 Location 16 Historical Sketch 16 The University Plan 17 Summer School 18 Publications 18 Library 19 Laboratory School 20 Nursery School 20 Laboratories 21 Dormitories 21 Dormitories 21 Student Health Service 21 Religious Opportunities 22 John Hope Lecture 22 Convocations and Assemblies.
+22 Tuition and Fees.
+23 Estimate of Expenses.
+24 Financial Aid for Students.
+24 Graduate Work in Business Administration.
+25 Graduate Work in Business Administration.
+26 School of Library Service.
+27 Professional Training in Social Work.
+28 Admission 29 Registration 29 Candidacy for Master's Degree.
+29 Graduate of Standards.
+31 Maintenance of Standards.
+31

 Courses of Instruction

-Degrees Conferred in 1940
+Decrees Conferred in 1941

-Summary of Degrees 54
+SUMMARY OF DECREES

-Register of Students 55
+Register of Students

-Summary of Students 64
+SUMMARY OF STUDENTS

+GEOGRAPHICAL DISTRIBUTION OF STUDENTS